Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 Chocolate milk has become a staple of my golf bag.
 Not only does it provide some good carbohydrates, but also calcium for my bones and protein for my muscles.
 On a hot day, sipping on a cold chocolate milk while lining up an approach shot feels great!

+So starting with what you should eat during a round of golf the humble banana is a good place to start.
 Simple and easy, no preparation required.
 Bananas pack a solid amount of carbohydrates to keep you going, preference is at the halfway point.
 Little tip, buy a banana case from amazon so it doesn’t get squashed in your bag.
 There's nothing worse than sticking your hand into your bag and feeling the remnants of a split banana all over the pockets and whatever else.

 A little bit left field, but a salmon-heavy rice pack can provide a very easy and quick lunch option when you’re out on the course.
 Not too messy and light and small to stash in the golf bag.
 Salmon is full of protein and healthy fish oils to look after our muscles, ligaments and tendons.

-Snack a Jacks chocolate rice cakes
+Snack a Jacks

 Wyldsson chipmunk nut tube